mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 ### Looking up token information

-If you want to get the genesis information of some token, you can simply call getTokenInfo:
+If you want to get the genesis information of some token, you can simply call `wallet/slp/token_info`:

 ```shell script
 curl -X POST https://rest-unstable.mainnet.cash/wallet/slp/token_info \